amanovv/urlcheck/README.md

 *Currently, trying to fix environment file issues on streamlit.
 It gives error for finding packages when trying to deploy it on streamlit server which I suspect it is because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
 I will give a try with my linux environment*

+*One more note if you are on Mac M1 and hence using mini-forge, you might have some bug on running some tensorflow features, gives memory error*

 To use it now on your local host:

     - Clone the repo